CYarros10/aws-transit-gateway-bandwidth-test/README.md

 - Download/Clone git repo
 - Go to Cloudformation Console and deploy cloudformation/master.yml
 - For Parameters, choose the public key you want for SSH access.
-Leave the rest as defaults.
+- There are two parameters pDebugTest and pFullTest
+- - pDebugTest will deploy 3 VPCs and 3 EC2s.
+1 client / 1 server / 1 extra
+- - pFullTest will deploy 3 VPCs and 11 EC2s.
+5 client / 5 server / 1 extra (this will ensure maximizing TGW bandwidth)
 - Click next, then create.

 ### Step 2: Setup Cloudwatch Dashboard